AwalaApp/specs/rs016-poweb.md

 ## TLS Considerations

 [Server Name Identification](https://en.wikipedia.org/wiki/Server_Name_Indication) MUST be supported by clients and MAY be used by servers.

+## Security Considerations

+Disable CORS in HTTP endpoints and refuse requests with `Origin` header in WebSockets to prevent webpages visited in the host computer from accessing the server.

 ## Relevant Specifications